 It has long been an open secret, and a source of some hilarity among foreign correspondents, that under the guise of “humanitarian relief operations,” Lashkar practiced amphibious operations on a lake at its vast headquarters campus, outside Lahore.
 The events in Mumbai have taken the humor of these “humanitarian” rehearsals away.

 UPDATE: But of course, keep in mind the “keeps popping up in reporting” aspect of this.
-In other words, as Joshua Foust reminds us, nothing is certain at this point.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+In other words, as Joshua Foust reminds us, nothing is certain at this point.Liz Cox Barrett is a writer at CJR.